Detecting the full photoemission cone from laser-based ARPES experiments by leveraging deflector technology: Extension of the model for hemispherical analyzers with deflectors

 We assume a uniform electric field between the sample and the analyzer nose (parallel plate capacitor approximation), which is a reasonable assumption in the normal emission geometry.
 This allows us to analytically evaluate the photoelectron trajectories from emission to their entrance into the analyzer nose.
 Inside the analyzer, the electron trajectories are significantly more complex.
 Nevertheless, it can be generally assumed that the detected angle $\Theta_D$ is a function of the photoelectron position $x_A$ and angle $\Theta_A$ at the analyzer entrance

 as sketched in Fig.\,\ref{fig:Schematic}d.
 Since the analytical form of Eq.\,\ref{EQ_AngleDet} is a priori unknown, we focus on the two limit cases that can be treated analytically: the angular limit $\Theta_D \approx f (\Theta_A)$ and the position limit $\Theta_D \approx f (x_A)$.
-As described in details previously,~\cite{Gauthier2021} the angular-to-momentum conversion is given by
+As described in details previously~\cite{Gauthier2021} {and summarized in the appendix~\ref{appendix:kconversion},} the angular-to-momentum conversion is given by

 where $F$ is a scaling factor that depends on the chosen limit.
 For the angular limit, we have

 while the position limit gives

 where the kinetic parameter $\alpha$ is